June D. Barnard

 Katelyn is the hub of the Foundation.
 She provides high-level support for the President/CEO and administers the Foundation’s internal operations to ensure everything runs smoothly.
 In addition to the everyday tasks of coordinating meetings and schedules, she also prepares the taxes and financial data.
 She oversees new grant applications; manages relationships with current grantees; and coordinates events the Foundation is involved with. contact: firstname.lastname@example.org

-With her extensive network and experience working at the Museum of Science and Industry, Crystal brings expertise in fundraising and community relations.
+President and CEO of the National Children’s Museum in Washington D.C.
+Her extensive network and years of non-profit experience, Crystal brings expertise in fundraising and community relations.
 She advises the team’s fundraising efforts, with a focus on securing philanthropic gifts and developing prospect strategies, including the cultivation, solicitation and follow-up activities with gift prospects and donors.

 Director of Educational Programming